typoes/harry-potter-gen-z/book_1/chapter_4.md

 Uncle Vernon, who had gone peak white, whispered something that sounded like "Mimblewimble."
 Hagrid stared wildly at Harry.

 "But yeh must know about yer mom and dad," he said.
 "I mean, they're proper famous.
 You're PEAK famous.
-Like, full cap."
+Like, no cap."

 "What?
 My -- my mom and dad weren't influencers, were they?"